Want to work in the community clay studio at your own pace?

 Petaluma Pottery will host ongoing membership days where members can come in alongside Forrest and have demos, talk about new glazes, materials, techniques, etc. you might be interested in bringing to the studio.

-Members receive 10% off workshops.
+Members receive 10% off classes and workshops.

 You must clean up after yourself, if you fail to clean up after yourself you will lose your studio privileges and your deposit will not be returned.
 This includes your personal space, community spaces you’ve used, if you’ve spilled anything on the floor, etc. etc.